niebert/JSON3D4Aframe/README.md

 * Created with [JSON3D4Aframe](https://niebert.github.io/JSON3D4Aframe)

 ## Lesson Result of 3D Geometry
+This tool was developed as support tool for a learning resource about 3D modelling in Wikiversity.
 Think of using 3D models in a seasonal context:
-* [Snowman AFrame](https://niebert.github.io/JSON3D4Aframe/mods) no markers required - direct display
+* [Snowman AFrame](https://niebert.github.io/JSON3D4Aframe/mods3d/snowman_aframe.html) no markers required - direct display
+* The mathematical learning objective is to plan and organize geometric primitives like spheres, boxes, cones, planes, triangle in a 3D coordinate system and see how a special target 3D model evolves.
+* start with an initialize model and explore the **Save 3D** export options for the pre-loaded 3D models.
+You can also press **Examples 3D** to explore the basic concept of using [`AFrame`](https://aframe.io) models and [`AR.js`](https://ar-js-org.github.io/AR.js-Docs/) in [JSON3D4Aframe](](https://niebert.github.io/JSON3D4Aframe)

 ## UML Diagram of Editor4JSON Class